Chamundi Hill Reserve Forest

 Monoculture plantation patches of Eucalyptus spp, Acacaia auriculiformis, Casurina equisetifolia and Gliricidia sepium are thriving well here.
 Of these Gliricidia sepium is one of the nectar plants for Blue Tiger Tirumala limniace, Dark Blue Tiger Tirumala septentriois, Common Indian Crow Euploea core and Common Jezbel Delias eucharis.
 In spring, fallen flowers of Gliricidia attract good number of Pea Blue Lampides boeticus and Common Four Ring Ypthima huebneri.

 Being part of Mysore area, Chamundi hill also experiences, pre & post monsoon danaids butterfly migration (located in the plains between eastern and western ghat, where migration is documented).
-A well-grown thicket that gives continuous shade through out the day accommodates these migratory butterflies roosting.
+A well-grown thicket laden with good moisture provides roosting habitat to these migratory butterflies along with Lalithadri vegetation.
+Other such roosting habitat like Ele thota, Karanji have degraded and disappeared from Mysore area.

 Fig. 12: Indian Bushlark